mantidproject/mantid/docs/source/tutorials/python_in_mantid/algorithms_and_workspaces/01_running_algorithms.rst

 The workspace that was the result of the load is returned and assigned to the `run` variable.
 The function is defined such that the created workspace will have the name `run`, which will appear in the workspace list.
 This is a feature of all of the single-shot functions: "The output workspace name is picked up from the variable that the function return is assigned to."

-This workspace can then be carried into another algorithm, :ref:`ConvertUnits` for example.
+This workspace can then be carried into another algorithm, :ref:`algm-ConvertUnits` for example.
 Running

 .. code-block:: python

     run = ConvertUnits(InputWorkspace=run, Target='dSpacing')

-will execute the :ref:`ConvertUnits` algorithm with the input workspace set as `run` and the target unit set to `dSpacing`.
+will execute the :ref:`algm-ConvertUnits` algorithm with the input workspace set as `run` and the target unit set to `dSpacing`.
 As the function is assigned to the run variable, the output replaces the input workspace.
 If a different variable were used the the output would have ended up in workspace name that matches that variable name.

 Keywords